OpenMPT/openmpt/README.md

         might or might not work.
 Depending on how your distribution calls the `node.js` binary, you might have to edit `build/make/config-emscripten.mk`.

-     -  Haiku:

-        To compile libopenmpt on Haiku (using the 32-bit gcc2h), run:

-            make CONFIG=haiku

      -  American Fuzzy Lop: